banzaicloud/koperator-docs/docs/cruisecontroloperation.md

 ...
 ```

+### Automatic cleanup

-- You can set automatic cleanup time for the created `CruiseControlOperations` in the `KafkaCluster` custom resource.
+You can set automatic cleanup time for the created `CruiseControlOperations` in the `KafkaCluster` custom resource.
-   In the example below the finished (completed successfully or `completedWithError` and `errorPolicy: ignore`) `CruiseControlOperation` custom resources will be deleted after the `300s` elapsed after finishing the particular operation.
+In the following example, the finished (completed successfully or `completedWithError` and `errorPolicy: ignore`) `CruiseControlOperation` custom resources are automatically deleted after 300 seconds.

 ```yaml
 apiVersion: kafka.banzaicloud.io/v1beta1